Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.md

 Checks the installed Nextcloud version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.
 Requires root or sudo.

+**Important Notes:**

+* Must run on the Nextcloud server itself to access the installation directory

 **Data Collection:**

 * Requires sudo permissions for the UID under which the Nextcloud application runs